Battle of Voronezh (1942): Battle

 German soldiers in position near Voronezh, June 1942.
 The sergeant with binoculars is beside a soldier with the Panzerbüchse anti-tank rifle; in the background two soldiers with the MG 34 squad automatic gun.

-At this point they should have been relieved by the infantry forces, but they were still far from the city.
+At this point, they should have been relieved by the infantry forces, but these were still far from the city.
 Intense house-to-house fighting broke out, and Hoth continued to push forward while he waited.
 At one point the 3rd Motorized Division broke across the Don, but turned back.
 The Soviet command poured reserves into the city and a situation not unlike what would be seen at Stalingrad a few months later broke out, with the German troops clearing the city street by street with flamethrowers while tanks gave fire support.

 The 2nd did not arrive for another two days, by which time the 4th was heavily engaged and took some time to remove from the line.
 The 2nd continued the battle until 24 July, when the final Soviet forces west of the Don were defeated and the fighting ended.
 Adolf Hitler later came to believe that these two days, when combined with other avoidable delays on the drive south, allowed Marshal Semyon Timoshenko to reinforce the forces in Stalingrad before the 4th Panzer Army could arrive to allow taking of Stalingrad.

 The Soviet forces recaptured the city in the Battle of Voronezh of 1943.